harmonydata/harmonydata.github.io/content/en/blog/doxa.md

 ## Harmony on DOXA AI: Train your own Large Language Model and win up to £500 in vouchers!

+*Join a competition to train a Large Language Model for mental health data.
+You don't need to have trained a Large Language Model before.*

 We would like to improve Harmony's matching algorithm.
-Someties, Harmony mistakenly thinks that sentences are similar when a psychologist would consider them dissimilar, or vice versa.
+Sometimes, Harmony mistakenly thinks that sentences are similar when a psychologist would consider them dissimilar, or vice versa.
 We have evaluated Harmony's performance [in this blog post](/nlp-semantic-text-matching/measuring-the-performance-of-nlp-algorithms/).

 {{< image src="/images/harmony-vs-human.png" alt="Harmony vs Human" >}}